 Andrew Solomon is a writer of remarkable talent and intellect.
 His books and essays explore the subjects of politics, culture and psychology with extraordinary humanity.

-A regular contributor to NPR, The New York Times and many other publications, Andrew is an outspoken activist and philanthropist for many causes in LGBT rights, mental health, family, disability issues, education and the arts.
+Andrew is an outspoken activist and philanthropist for many causes in LGBT rights, mental health, family, disability issues, education and the arts.
 He is the founder of the Solomon Research Fellowships in LGBT Studies at Yale University and is a Professor of Clinical Psychology at Columbia University.
-He holds a Ph.D. degree in Psychology from Jesus College, Cambridge and currently is the President of PEN American Center.
+He holds a PhD degree in Psychology from Jesus College, Cambridge and is the former President of PEN American Center.
+In 2021, Andrew became a lecturer at Yale Medical School.